 Should you view a home before making a bid?

-It’s really worth taking the extra time to visit a home at least once, and maybe even twice before you make a bid.
-You have to remember that online listings are designed to make a property look its absolute best; they won’t show you the cracks in the walls, the low water pressure in the shower or the windows that don’t lock in the kitchen.
-Blind bidding on a property is a risky business, as you won’t know how much the property is really worth to you.
+The short answer?
+Absolutely.
+It’s really worth it to take the extra time to visit a home at least once before you make a bid.
+Online listings are designed to make a property look its absolute best.
+They won’t show you the cracks in the walls, the low water pressure in the shower or the windows that are poorly insulated.
+Blind bidding on a property is risky business, since you won’t know what the property really looks like and if it is indeed worth the asking price.

 - Make a list.
 Home-hunting can be so exciting, that prospective buyers forget about features they actually want.
 It’s always good to make a list of everything you’re looking for in a property beforehand and refer back to it during your viewing.